jzak03/fortress-watch-frontend/API_DOCUMENTATION.md

 ### CustomReportParams Model

-Parameters for generating a custom report.
+Parameters for generating a custom report based on filters.

 ```json
 {